Ontario Premier Doug Ford to make an announcement this afternoon

-Ontario Premier Doug Ford is seen making an announcement amid the COVID-19 pandemic.
-(The Canadian Press)

-TORONTO -- Ontario Premier Doug Ford is expected to make an announcement on Tuesday afternoon.
+Ontario Premier Doug Ford is expected to make an announcement on Wednesday afternoon.

-At the Queen’s Park news conference, the premier will be joined Minister of Small Businesses and Red Tape Reduction Prabmeet Sarkaria.
+At his Queen’s Park news conference, the premier will be joined by Deputy Premier and Minister of Health Christine Elliott and Associate Chief Medical Officer of Health Dr. Barbara Yaffe.

 The news conference is scheduled to begin at 1 p.m.